 Tacoma Nature Center

-preserve in the South Sound for a chance to view wildlife and birds in all seasons. urban wetland
+Visit this urban wetland preserve in the South Sound for a chance to view wildlife and birds in all seasons.

 Favorite trails: There are 2.5 miles of gentle trails in the park.
 A 1-mile loop circles Snake Lake.
 If you are up for more distance and a bit of elevation, take the Hillside Loop away from the lake.